wader/bump/README.md

 # See possible updates
 $ bump check
 alpine 3.23.3
-# See what will be changed
+# See what will change
 $ bump diff
 --- Dockerfile
 +++ Dockerfile